 These tines can also be adjusted for different depths and widths depending on your type of surface and need to aerate the soil.

 In terms of moving the machine around there is, helpfully, a set of wheels making it easy to move around various areas of the garden.
-One safety aspect unique to this model is the start up switch which operates in two steps, meaning the tiller won’t switch on by accident but only when you want it to.
+One safety aspect unique to this model is the start-up a switch which operates in two steps, meaning the tiller won’t switch on by accident but only when you want it to.

-The best thing about the Greenworks model is its superb battery which of course makes operation as simple as remembering to charger the batter.
+The best thing about the Greenworks model is its superb battery which of course makes operation as simple as remembering to charge the batter.
 Gone are the days.
-Of endlessly pulling start up cords or messing around with gas canisters, a simple press to a switch and you’re good to go.
+Of endlessly pulling start-up cords or messing around with gas canisters, a simple press to a switch and you’re good to go.